Prior to reading this article, please review the Features Overview section.

 Color-coded shapes and sequential process flows provide a visual, at-a-glance summary of how your accounts move through the system.

-There are a total of eight diagrams in the Accounting Map.
+There are a total of seven diagrams in the Accounting Map.
 These maps are summarized below:

-- General Ledger Balances - shows what data tables feed the general ledger.
+- General Ledger Balances - shows the data tables that feed the general ledger.

 - Billing - shows the process for billing a service or productized service that has no inventory.